>

 Synopsis

-In an increasingly aging society that is wholly devoted to rejuvenation and immortality, people suffering from dementia have no place and remain largely invisible.
-A small Japanese ramen restaurant opens a window into the lives and feelings of people whose everyday existence is marked by loss, dependence, and shame.
+In an ever-aging society which is increasingly devoted to rejuvenation and immortality, people with dementia have no place and largely remain invisible.
+A small Japanese rāmen restaurant invites us to the inner worlds of individuals whose reality is increasingly shaped by confusion, dependency, and shame.

 More Infos